Diabetes in Dogs & Cats: Natural Treatment, Diet & Supplements

 Symptoms of Diabetes in Cats and Dogs

-Cat and dog diabetes symptoms often occur gradually and pet owners may not notice until the symptoms become pronounced.
-The most classic signs of diabetes in cats and dogs are increased water drinking and more frequent urination.
+Cat and dog diabetes symptoms often occur gradually, and pet owners may not notice until the symptoms become pronounced.
+The most classic signs of diabetes in dogs and cats are increased water drinking and more frequent urination.
 This is because the blood sugar is too high and the kidneys are working hard to filter out the sugar.
+If you notice your dog or cat peeing a lot more often or drinking a lot more water than usual, be sure to look out for other signs that could indicate diabetes.

 Signs of diabetes in cats and dogs may be:

 It is important to contact your veterinarian if your pet is showing any of these symptoms.
-Laboratory testing - both blood and urine is essential.
+Laboratory testing of both blood and urine is essential.
 Veterinarians will commonly find glucose in the urine of pets with diabetes.
 Diagnoses will be based upon concentrations of glucose in the blood and urine as well as clinical symptoms.
-If diagnosed, diabetes treatment is manageable, however if left untreated, diabetes mellitus can lead to ketoacidosis and death.
+If diagnosed, diabetes treatment is manageable; however, if left untreated, diabetes mellitus can lead to ketoacidosis and death.

 - Increased urination